 Exercise 5.1.
 Consider the situation of §4.5.
-Recall that the Adversary node starts with a gap of 6 blocks late behind the branch mined by honest nodes.
-Explain if its strategy would be more efficient, if instead it emulated 100 nodes, from the same set of computers A.
+The Adversary node $\mathcal{A}$ runs a set of computers to compute the mining program.
+It starts with a gap of 6 blocks late behind the branch mined by honest nodes.
+Explain whether or not its strategy would be more efficient, if instead it emulated 100 nodes, using the same set of computers $\mathcal{A}$ .